mb0/xelf-go/doc/modules.md

 modules out and use aliases to resolve naming conflicts with one call.

 Daql packages dom and qry register module sources that prepare a program and provide extra data.
-The packages of course must still be imported into the go binary to register the module sources.
+The packages must still be imported into the go binary to register the module sources.

 Daql projects and schemas integrate with the new module system and export the node as dom property and all model types by name.